Investment Property Mortgage Rates | September 2025

 You can buy a 2-4 unit home, live in one unit, and use an FHA loan with 10 percent down.
 Otherwise, there may be individual banks and lenders that offer proprietary programs with 10 percent down.
 Additionally, the seller could carry the financing and allow a 10 percent down payment.
 There are no conventional loan options (Fannie Mae and Freddie Mac) at 10 percent down.

-These exist but will be tough to get.
-The only viable way is to buy a multi-unit property and live in one unit.
-Use an FHA loan, then get gift funds from an eligible donor for the 3.5 percent down.
-There are also hard-money loans, lease-to-buy options, and going in on the home with an investment partner who has a down payment.
-If you’re a veteran or service member, you may be able to buy a multi-unit property with a zero-down VA loan, as long as you plan to live in one of the units while renting the others out.
+These loans exist, but they can be challenging to find.
+The most practical method is to purchase a multi-unit property and reside in one of the units.
+Use an FHA loan and receive gift funds from an eligible donor to cover the 3.5 percent down payment.
+Other options include hard-money loans, lease-to-buy, or partnering with someone who has a down payment.
+If you’re a veteran or service member, you might qualify for a zero-down VA loan to buy a multi-unit property, as long as you plan to live in one of the units while renting out the others.

 A homeowner could use money from a cash-out refinance, home equity loan, or home equity line of credit (HELOC) for any purpose, including financing an investment property.
 For many investors, a second mortgage on their primary residence could generate enough cash for a down payment on a new property loan.
 However, the amount of equity in your current home would put a limit on you.